-All this power came in a lightweight package.
-The Veneno benefits from Lamborghini’s experience in the development and execution of carbon-fiber materials.
-The complete chassis was produced as a CFRP monocoque, as is the outer skin of this extreme sports car.
+The 2014 Lamborghini Veneno was a rolling showcase of Lamborghini’s experience in the development and execution of carbon-fiber materials.
+The Veneno benefits from a chassis produced as a carbon fiber-reinforced polymer, also known as CFRP, monocoque, as is the outer skin of this extreme sports car.